 Environmental sustainability is a large part of Centene’s day-to-day business operations.
 We pursue opportunities to minimize our impact on the environment.
-From the energy-efficient buildings that house our operations to our enterprise-wide recycling initiatives, Centene cares about protecting our environment.
+From the energy-efficient buildings that house our operations to our enterprise-wide recycling initiatives, and now, our hybrid and remote work culture, Centene cares about protecting our environment.

-Our environmental consciousness is core to our culture as evidenced through the actions of our employees who engage in recycling efforts and volunteer opportunities such as planting gardens in the communities we serve, which not only is good for the environment, but also provides access to fresh, unprocessed foods that promote health and well-being.
+Environmental sustainability is core to our culture as evidenced through the actions of our employees who engage in various eco-friendly efforts, such as recycling and planting gardens in their communities, which not only benefits the environment, but also provides access to fresh, unprocessed foods that promote health and well-being.

 St. Louis, MO

-The campus of Centene’s global headquarters in St. Louis, Missouri, features two LEED Gold Certified buildings with more than 36,000 square feet of vegetated roof and over 3,000 square feet of native plantings.
+The campus of Centene’s global headquarters in St. Louis, Missouri, features one LEED Gold Certified building with a vegetated roof and over 22,000 square feet of native plantings.
 The rooftop green space reduces storm water runoff while decreasing energy consumption and reducing the heat island effect.

 The connection between food, health, and the environment is evident.